Karynvo/integrativejekyll/_about-us/why-we-are-different.md

 ---
 layout: service
-title: Why We Are Different
+title: Why We Are Different Naturopathic Dentist Seattle
 pagetitle: Why We Are Different
 order:
 dropdown: false